A History of Jewellery

 What Jewellery Was Worn In Early History?

-Small pieces were worn in much the same way as we wear the vast majority of jewellery today, affixed to clothing as in brooches, or on the body with necklaces, bracelets, earrings, rings and pendants.
+Small pieces of jewellery were worn in much the same way as we wear jewellery today, affixed to clothing as in brooches, or on the body with necklaces, bracelets, earrings, rings and pendants.

 Why Do We Wear Jewellery?

-Jewels have been made, worn and evolved throughout history from functional pieces which served a purpose, such as a watch, hairpin or brooch, each becoming more decorative over time into ever-more elaborate pieces.
+Jewels have been made, worn and evolved throughout history initially as functional pieces which served a purpose.
+They would hold clothing together or keep hair or hats in place, such as with a hairpin or brooch, which gradually became more decorative over time.

 Amulets and Symbols